Summary

 Deaths from chronic kidney disease

-CKD contributed to around 20,000 deaths in 2021 (12% of all deaths in Australia).
-Twenty-three per cent of these deaths had CKD recorded as the underlying cause of death, with 77% recording CKD as an associated cause of death.
-The number of CKD-related deaths has increased by 97% since 2000 (when there were 10,200 deaths).
-The age-standardised death rate has remained stable over this time (Figure 2).
+CKD contributed to around 22,000 deaths in 2022 (11% of all deaths in Australia), a rate of 84 per 100,000 population.
+CKD was recorded as the underlying cause of death in 22% and associated cause of death in 78% of CKD deaths.
+The number of CKD-related deaths has more than doubled since 2000 (when there were 10,200 deaths).

-See Mortality for more information on deaths from CKD.
+For more information on deaths from CKD, see Mortality.

 This graph shows the age-standardised rate of deaths where CKD was recorded as either an underlying or associated cause of death, from 2000 to 2021.
 Rates are higher in males than in females and have remained relatively stable.
 For persons, the rate of CKD deaths per 100,000 population was 55 in 2000, and 57 in 2021.
 The highest rate was in 2008, with 61 deaths per 100,000 population.